Geowil/LMPGames_MagicSchools/README.md

 This plugin allows you to change how information is displayed to the player.
 For more details on this feature, please see the Spell Info Display Mode plugin setting section below.

-### Auto-Unlock
+### Auto Learn
-This feature allows you to either set spells to unlock automatically once learned or, if disabled, allows you to work unlock new spells into game mechanics such as spell books, teachers, as rewards for quests, or a multitude of other possibilities.
+This feature allows you to either set spells to unlock automatically once learned or, if disabled, allows you to work unlocking new spells into game mechanics such as spell books, teachers, as rewards for quests, or a multitude of other possibilities.

 If this feature is turned off, you will need to use a plugin command to enable the next spell within a tree to be learned.

-The functionality of this feature changes a bit if you have the Magic Crafting plugin support turned on and instead of unlocking the spell to be learned through this plugin, it enable the next spell to be crafted.
+The functionality of this feature changes a bit if you have the Magic Crafting plugin support turned on and instead of unlocking the spell to be learned through this plugin, it enables the next spell to be crafted.

 ### Crafting Plugin Support
-This plugin was originally designed to work in tandem wiht my Magic Crafting plugin, but along the way during development it was deicded that this plugin should also be able to function on its own.
+This plugin was originally designed to work in tandem with my Magic Crafting plugin, but along the way during development it was deicded that this plugin should also be able to function on its own.

 As such, an optional support feature for the Magic Crafting plugin has been added to this one.
 When enabled, before magic be learned, unless set up otherwise, it must first be crafted.